NVIDIA/cheminformatics/README.md

  - Cluster molecules from ChEMBL using the embedding generated from Morgan Fingerprints --> PCA --> UMAP
  - Ability to color the clustered molecules based on molecular properties
- - Ability to recluster on user-subsets of molecules or specific clusters
+ - Ability to recluster on user selected subsets of molecules or specific clusters
  - Designate and track molecules of interest during the analysis
  - Generate new molecules by linearly interpolating the latent space between two selected molecules or sampling arround a selected molecule
  - Export generated molecules in SDF format